 Welcome to the Combined Internal Medicine/Pediatrics Residency Program at Brown!

-Our program benefits from clinically capable, intellectually curious and compassionate residents, a highly committed Med/Peds-trained faculty, a continuity site that serves as a home to the program and residents, as well as strong and balanced categorical residency programs in Internal Medicine and in Pediatrics with highly committed department chairs and exceptional faculty in each discipline.
+Our program encompasses an amazing group of clinically capable, intellectually curious and compassionate residents, a highly committed Med/Peds-trained faculty, a continuity site that serves as a home to the program and residents, and strong and balanced categorical residency programs in Internal Medicine and in Pediatrics with highly committed department chairs and exceptional faculty in each discipline.
 Founded in 1995, Brown Med/Peds offers 4 positions per year for its four year training program.
 The Brown Combined Internal Medicine/Pediatrics program is fully accredited by the ACGME, the American Board of Internal Medicine and the American Board of Pediatrics.

-The core mission of the Brown University Medicine/Pediatrics Program is to offer an academically-oriented clinical program that will prepare exceptional physicians to improve the health status of the populations in our region.
+The core mission of the Brown University Medicine/Pediatrics Program is to offer an academically-oriented training program that prepares exceptional physicians to provide high quality individual care and improve the health status of population.
 The program will:

 - Provide for the collaborative training of highly-skilled clinicians in Internal Medicine and Pediatrics prepared to care for children and adults, individuals and families, while maintaining the depth of training and expertise in each field.